MicrosoftDocs/azure-docs/articles/migrate/migrate-appliance.md

 3. **Send data**: The appliance sends the collected data to Azure Migrate Server Assessment and Azure Migrate Server Migration over SSL port 443.
 The appliance can connect to Azure over the internet, or you can use ExpressRoute with public/Microsoft peering.
     - For performance data, the appliance collects real-time utilization data.
         - Performance data is collected every 20 seconds for VMware, and every 30 seconds for Hyper-V, for each performance metric.
-        - The collected data is rolled up to create a single data point for ten minutes.
+        - The collected data is rolled up to create a single data point for 10 minutes.
-        - The peak utilization value is selected from all of the 20/30 second data points, and sent to Azure for assessment calculation.
+        - The peak utilization value is selected from all of the 20/30-second data points, and sent to Azure for assessment calculation.
         - Based on the percentile value specified in the assessment properties (50th/90th/95th/99th), the ten-minute points are sorted in ascending order, and the appropriate percentile value is used to compute the assessment
     - For Server Migration, the appliance starts collecting VM data, and replicates it to Azure.
 4. **Assess and migrate**: You can now create assessments from the metadata collected by the appliance using Azure Migrate Server Assessment.
 In addition, you can also start migrating VMware VMs using Azure Migrate Server Migration to orchestrate agentless VM replication.